dmeehan/douglasmeehan/content/projects/hfo-home-visiting.md

 ---
 title: HFO Home Visiting Interface
-intro: New features and an optimized interface for a family support and parent education home visiting program.
+intro: New features and an optimized interface for a Oregon State DOE family support and parent education home visiting program.
 client: Oregon Department of Education
 company: Vistalogic, Inc